databricks/terraform-provider-databricks/docs/guides/troubleshooting.md

 1. Contact your Databricks representative, like Solutions Architect, Customer Success Engineer, Account Executive, or Partner Solutions Architect to set a deployment prefix for your account.

 1. Comment out the `deployment_name` parameter to create workspace with default URL: `dbc-XXXXXX.cloud.databricks.com`.

-## Azure KeyVault cannot yet be configured for Service Principal authorization

-This is a well known limitation of the Azure Databricks - currently you cannot create Azure Key Vault-based secret scope because OBO flow is not supported yet for service principals on Azure Active Directory side.
-Use [azure-cli authentication](https://registry.terraform.io/providers/databrickslabs/databricks/latest/docs#authenticating-with-azure-cli) with user principal to create AKV-based secret scope.